ferrarimarco/android-pattern-unlock/README.md

 screen.
 - The device does not need to be rooted for this method to work.
 - You need to have adb on your PATH to run this script.
+- Personalize the script to your needs by setting the unlock pattern and the coordinates of each point of the pattern unlock screen

 # Usage